KRNI: Donation to public radio

 In 1990, Hedberg Broadcasting reached a deal to buy KRIB (1490 AM) for $250,000.
 The deal was of special significance to the company, as company founder Paul Hedberg had worked at KRIB as a teenager in the late 1950s.
 FCC rules of the time did not permit ownership of multiple AM or FM stations in the same area, so KLSS AM had to be divested.
 It was donated to the University of Northern Iowa, which at the time had been providing a rebroadcast service of KHKE in Cedar Falls in the Mason City area via a low-powered translator.
 Programming switched to a rebroadcast of KHKE in September 1990.

 The transmitter, cited as having 10 years of service life remaining when Hedberg donated the facility to UNI, was replaced in 1999 using federal grant monies.

 In 2004, the radio services of the University of Northern Iowa, Iowa State University, and the University of Iowa were amalgamated into Iowa Public Radio.
-KRNI was switched in 2011 to the news and information service of IPR.
+KRNI was switched in 2011 to the all-news service of IPR.
 Effective June 30, 2022, all three schools' station licenses were transferred to Iowa Public Radio, Inc.